Apeldoorn railway station

-Apeldoorn railway station ([ˈaːpəldoːr(ə)n]; abbreviation: Apd) is a railway station in Apeldoorn in Gelderland, Netherlands.
+Apeldoorn railway station ([ˈaːpəldoːr(ə)n]; abbreviation: Apd) is a railway station in Apeldoorn, Netherlands.
 The station was opened on 15 May 1876, on the Amsterdam–Zutphen railway.
 It was opened when the Amersfoort to Zutphen section was completed.

 Location

 The railway station is located at the Stationsplein (Station's Square) in the town center of Apeldoorn in the province of Gelderland in the middle of the Netherlands.
 It is situated on the Amsterdam–Zutphen railway between the railway stations of Hoevelaken in the west and Apeldoorn De Maten in the east.
 It is also the western terminus of the Apeldoorn–Deventer railway before Apeldoorn Osseveld in the east and the northern terminus of the Apeldoorn–Dieren railway before Beekbergen in the south.

 History

 The railway station was opened on 15 May 1876.

 In 1887 there were local lines from Apeldoorn in three directions: